Skip to content

 Note

-Include the Eremex.DocumentProcessing library in your project to use the export feature.
+The data export to XLSX, PDF and image formats is implemented in the Eremex.DocumentProcessing library.
+Ensure that this library in included in your project to use the export feature.

 Export to XLSX Format